vostok/hercules/hercules-tracing-api/README.md

 `metrics.period` - the period with which metrics are sent to graphite, default value: `60`

+### Tracing format settings

+`tracing.format.timestamp.enable` - set value `false` (should not use event timestamp as field)

+`tracing.format.file` - path to the mapping file.
+Can use `resource://tracing.mapping`.
+See [MappingLoader](../hercules-json/src/main/java/ru/kontur/vostok/hercules/json/format/MappingLoader.java) for details, required

 ### Tracing Reader settings
 `reader.source` - traces source (`CASSANDRA` or `CLICKHOUSE`), default value: `CASSANDRA`